drupal-composer/drupal-project/README.md

 make up
 ```

-You should
+You should be able to navigate to mysitename.localhost:8000

 With `docker-compose run php composer require ...` you can download new dependencies to your
 installation.

 ```
 cd some-dir
-docker-compose run composer require drupal/devel:~1.0
+docker-compose run php composer require drupal/devel:~1.0
 ```

 The `composer create-project` command passes ownership of all files to the